sigma-epsilon/sigmaepsilon.solid.fourier/docs/source/theory_guide/index.rst

 ================

 It is crucial to understand the sign conventions used in the library in order to interpret the results accurately.
-This theory guide is not intended to serve as a comprehensive course on the subject.
-Instead, its primary purpose is to provide sufficient information for you to input data correctly and interpret the results.
-For those interested in further exploration, we have included references to additional literature.

 .. _beam_sign_conventions: